stevenjlho/leetcode/solutions/128. Longest Consecutive Sequence/README.md

 ## Approach

-1. If the `nums` array is empty (`nums.length === 0`), return `0` since there's no sequence to consider.
+1. If `nums` is empty, immediately return 0 as there are no elements to form a sequence.
 2. Convert `nums` into a `Set`.
 This removes duplicates and enables O(1) lookups.
-3. Set a variable `longest` to track the length of the longest consecutive sequence.
+3. Start with a variable `longest` set to 1, which will hold the length of the longest consecutive sequence.
-4. Use a `for-of` loop to iterate through each number in the set.
+4. Iterate through each unique number in `nums`.
+The `for...of` loop ensures that each unique element is considered.
    - Check if `num - 1` is not in the set.
-If true, it means `num` could be the start of a new sequence.
+If it's not, `num` is potentially the start of a new sequence.
+   - If a sequence start is found, initialize `curLongest` to 1 and `consecutiveNum` to `num`.
-    - If `num` is the start of a sequence, use a while loop to find the length of this sequence.
-Keep incrementing `consecutiveNum` and `curLongest` as long as `consecutiveNum + 1` exists in the set.
+   - Use a `while` loop to increment `consecutiveNum` and `curLongest` as long as the next consecutive number is in the set.
-    - After exiting the while loop, update `longest` if `curLongest` is greater than the current `longest`.
+   - After the end of each sequence, update `longest` if `curLongest` is greater.
 5. After iterating through the set, return `longest` as the length of the longest consecutive sequence.

 ## Complexity